Mean-field description of plastic flow in amorphous solids: Conclusion

 \section{Conclusion}

 We have analytically solved a mean-field model of the plasticity in amorphous solids, focusing on the exponent $\theta$ characterizing the density of shear transformations and the stability toward avalanches.
-The behavior of this model is very rich: $\theta$ is found to be universal after an isotropic quench, but to be otherwise history-dependent and non-universal.
-The remarkable similarity between these predictions and previous observations in finite dimensions, that improves with increasing dimension, supports that the model investigated is the ``good" mean-field model, i.e. that it will capture correctly exponents in high dimensions.
-Although we have focused on amorphous solids, it is very plausible that this model applies to disordered crystals as well, where plasticity is mediated by dislocations whose motions interact with the same Eshelby kernel studied here.
-It will thus be very interesting to test our predictions in both classes of materials.
+The most surprising result is that $\theta$ is found to be universal after an isotropic quench, but to be otherwise stress-dependent and non-universal.
+Two pieces of evidence supports that our model is the correct mean-field description of elasto-plasticity, for which plasticity is governed by local rearrangements interacting elastically.
+First, we make the surprising prediction that $\theta$ varies non-monotonically with the stress level, a fact previously observed \cite{Lin15} but unexplained even at a qualitative level.
+Second, our prediction for $\theta$ becomes accurate as the spatial dimension increases.
+Most importantly, our predictions are close to observations in three dimensions.
+In four dimensions predictions and observations cannot be distinguished, suggesting that the critical dimension is $d_c=4$.

-Our work is consistent with the notion that the yielding transition at $\Sigma_c$ is a dynamical phase transition, but supports that it is a transition of a curious kind, where exponents can depend continuously on parameters.
+Overall, our work is consistent with the notion that the yielding transition at $\Sigma_c$ is a dynamical phase transition, but supports that it is a transition of a curious kind, where exponents can depend continuously on parameters.
 It is still unclear if exponents in finite dimensions can be computed via a perturbation around some critical dimension, where the mean-field solution becomes exact but non-universal.
-Finally, to our knowledge the first example where violation of marginal stability (i.e. the fact that the pseudo-gap exponent is strictly larger than what required by stability in a glassy system) can be proven.
-The concept of marginality has been very influential in electron glasses \cite{Efros75} but its validity is still debated in that context \cite{Muller14,Palassini12}.
-Introducing mean-field models of the type discussed here may shed light on these questions.
+A first step in that direction would be to build a Ginzburg-type criterion to predict the critical dimension.

+It is interesting to reflect on how predictive the value of $\theta$ measured in elasto-plastic models should be to describe real materials at the yield stress.
+From the present analysis this is a priori not obvious at all, since exponents are not expected to be universal (except at zero shear) and to potentially depend on the details of the model.
+However, measurements in molecular dynamics simulations and elasto-plastic models appear to yield very similar values for $\theta$ \cite{Lin14,Salerno13}.
+A possible explanation is that in elasto-plastic models, as long as most sites become unstable along the direction of the imposed shear (and not opposite to it), we predict $\theta$ to be only a function of the coefficient $A_0$ characterizing the Eshelby kernel ${\cal G}$, as discussed in Section VII.
+The similarity between elasto-plastic models and molecular dynamics simulations may thus reflect the accuracy of the Eshelby kernel in capturing the interaction between shear transformation in real amorphous solids.